 • send and receive an email

-Prior to enrolment all applicants are required to complete a literacy and numeracy assessment and attend a pre-training interview.
-These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.
+Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a Pre Training Review interview.
+These will assist with determining your suitability to the course, verify your training plan and identify any learning support needs.

 Recognition of prior learning

 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

 After completion of this program, you will receive ICT40915 Certificate IV in Digital and Interactive Games qualification.

 Visit How to Apply for more information on the application process.

 Holmesglen may engage third parties to recruit students on behalf of the institute.
 Third party recruiters receive a commission and this will not impact on your fees.

 Find out more about your rights and obligations as a student and the services we provide at Holmesglen.